- Walking the whole route to St Jean Pied de Port, the cross roads of the "Grand Chemin de Saint Jacques"

 The Full way of James Walk

-Traverse the centuries of time and the borders of Europe on the medieval pilgrim trail of Compostela.
+The Full French Way of St James itinerary traverses the centuries of time and the borders of Europe on the medieval pilgrim trail of Compostela.
 In the 9th century, the tomb of the apostle St James was unearthed in Compostela.
 The site became the focus of a pilgrim trail beginning in France, and crossing northern Spain to Santiago de Compostela.
 This journey, along the Via Podensis, the French Way of St James, takes pilgrims from Le Puy en Velay to the Pyrenees at St Jean Pied de Port.
 The route passes a multitude of churches and monasteries, resembling a travelling museum of Romanesque art.

 Expand all | Collapse all